Plagiarism and Academic Misconduct

 1. Plagiarism and good academic practice: your responsibilities

 Academic misconduct is taken very seriously within the university and any breach of university policy could jeopardise your degree.
-You should ensure that you have read and understood the University’s definition of academic misconduct and related guidance.
+You should ensure that you have read and understood the University’s definition of academic misconduct and related guidance on the University website https://www.plagiarism.admin.cam.ac.uk/

-You should also familiarise yourself with the discipline-specific guidance about referencing conventions and good academic practice which is summarised in the Faculty of History's style guide.
+You should also familiarise yourself with the discipline-specific guidance about referencing conventions and good academic practice which is issued by the Faculty of History, which can be found below (Section 2).

 You should ensure that you always follow these conventions, and ask for clarification or support from your Director of Studies or supervisor if you need it, at the earliest opportunity.